 After you sign up for the software, your account becomes the main dashboard.

 You can access it from anywhere and on any device with a typical internet browser (like Google Chrome or Mozilla Firefox) and your log-in credentials.

-At the same time, you can integrate the software with a number of other apps using APIs (or Application Programming Interface).
+At the same time, you can integrate the software with a number of other apps using routing APIs.

 Let’s say you have an e-commerce website on Shopify that you use to manage orders.
 You can connect Shopify’s order management system via an API.

 For example, that enables you to receive orders directly to your account, while the system automatically turns orders into delivery tasks.

 So instead of using several disconnected apps, you can manage the entire delivery on one dashboard.

 The only question you need to ask yourself is whether to centralize or not to centralize your delivery operation.

 Delivery management software is a SaaS solution (software-as-a-service).
 It uses public cloud computing and adopts a cloud-first approach to delivery logistics.

 That means you don’t actually buy the software.
 Instead, you pay a monthly or annual subscription fee to use it and treat it like any other service you use.